 - 1. The purpose of the Residential uses code is to guide the development of the following range of housing choices to ensure that residential development creates pleasant, safe and attractive living environments that are sympathetic to the precinct character:

 - a.
 Dual occupancy (21)

 - b.
 Multiple dwelling(49)

-- c.
-Relocatable home park(62)
+- C. Relocatable home park(62)

 - d.
-Residential care facility(65)

-- e.
-Retirement facility(67)

-- f.
-Rooming accommodation (69)

-- g.
-Short-term accommodation(77)

-- h.
-Tourist park (84)

-- 2. The purpose of the code will be achieved through the following overall outcomes: - Residential buildings support housing diversity to meet the needs of existing and future residents within a. the region. - Residential buildings are of a scale, density and design that respect the character of the zone, precinct b. and streetscape. - Editor's note Refer to the relevant precinct, zone or local plan code for further information. - Residential buildings are designed and oriented to the street to provide surveillance to the streetscape.
-C. - Residential buildings have a high standard of built form and landscaping, are designed to add visual interest d. and enhance the local streetscape. - Residential uses are designed to facilitate a high level of residential amenity, privacy and safety to residents, e. adjoining properties and the wider community. - f.
-Residential uses provide safe and clearly defined pedestrian movement and vehicular access to, from and within the premises. - Subtropical design standards are incorporated into the design, siting and orientation of development. g. - h.
-Residential uses provide attractive and useable open space areas, either private open space or communal open space and facilities that meet the needs of residents and users. - Residential buildings are provided with infrastructure and services at a level suitable for the area. i. - Community residences(16), Rooming accommodation(69), Relocatable home parks(62), Residential care facilities(65), Retirement facilities(67), Short-term accommodation(77) and Tourist parks(84) are located having j. good and proximate access to services and facilities required to support the needs of residents' and travellers' and are designed to provide a high standard living environment. - k.
-Residential development is responsive to the lot shape, dimensions and topographic features. - Residential uses are designed to respond to sloping topography in the siting, design and form of buildings I. and structures (e.g. retaining structures) by: - i. minimising overuse of cut and fill to create single flat pads and benching; - ii. avoiding expanses of retaining walls, loss of trees and vegetation and interference with natural drainage systems; - minimising any impact on the landscape character of the Residential zone; - iv. protecting the amenity and visual impact of any cut and fill on adjoining properties; - ensuring short and long-term slope stability; ٧. - vi. ensuring that all necessary maintenance is achievable. - The built form of townhouse style developments (managed communities including; Retirement facility(67), Residential care facility(65), Relocatable home parks(62)) are designed and oriented to integrate with the surrounding neighbourhood.
+Residential care facility (65) - e.
+Retirement facility(67) - f.
+Rooming accommodation (69) - g.
+Short-term accommodation(77) - h.
+Tourist park (84) - 2.
+The purpose of the code will be achieved through the following overall outcomes: - a.
+Residential buildings support housing diversity to meet the needs of existing and future residents within the region. - b.
+Residential buildings are designed and oriented to the street to provide surveillance to the streetscape. - c.
+Residential Development has a high standard of built form and landscaping that adds visual interest and enhances the local streetscape complemented by street planting and adequate space for on-street car parking. - d.
+Residential uses are designed to facilitate a high level of residential amenity, privacy and safety for residents and visitors while avoiding adverse impacts to adjoining properties and the wider community. - e.
+Residential uses provide safe and clearly defined pedestrian movement and vehicular access to, from and within the premises. - f.
+Subtropical design standards are incorporated into the design, siting and orientation of development. - g.
+Residential uses provide attractive, usable and multi-functional open space areas, including private and communal open space and facilities that meet the passive and active recreation needs of residents and visitors. - h.
+Ground level open spaces featuring subtropical landscaping and shade trees in deep planting areas are provided to: - i. create landscaped visual breaks between and around buildings and hardstand areas; - ii. support shaded outdoor living, multi-functional activity and a reduction of urban heat island effects: - iii. soften the appearance of the built form and enhance amenity adjacent to street frontages and public areas. - i.
+Residential buildings are provided with infrastructure and services at a level suitable for the area. - j.
+Rooming accommodation(69) (where student accommodation) and exceeding 2 storeys in height, incorporates balconies to provide additional usable outdoor living space for residents. - k.
+Residential development is responsive to the lot shape, dimensions and topographic features. - I. Residential uses are designed to respond to sloping topography in the siting, design and form of buildings and structures (e.g. retaining structures) by: - i. minimising overuse of cut and fill to create single flat pads and benching;

+- ii. avoiding expanses of retaining walls, loss of trees and vegetation and interference with natural drainage systems; - iii. minimising any impact on the landscape character of the Residential zone; - iv. protecting the amenity and visual impact of any cut and fill on adjoining properties; - v. ensuring short and long-term slope stability; - vi. ensuring that all necessary maintenance is achievable. - m.
+Residential uses have car parking spaces on-site to meet resident and visitor demands, to preserve and protect the operational efficiency and amenity of residential streets. - n.
+Townhouse style developments (e.g. Multiple dwellings(49)) and managed communities including: Retirement facility(67), Residential care facility(65), Relocatable home parks(62) are designed and orientated to integrate with the surrounding neighbourhood by having: - i. an outward focus that addresses surrounding streets, open space and other areas of public realm and avoids an insular or isolated appearance; - ii. a built form that is varied and interesting; - iii. an interface that is sensitive to the amenity and development intensity of surrounding established residential development.